anantk2006/vytal/docs/source/api.rst

    :param results: A list of dictionaries, each containing 'pred_x' and 'pred_y' keys
-                   representing the predicted x and y coordinates of the eye gaze.
-   :type results: list of dict
+                   representing the predicted x and y coordinates of the eye gaze. list of dict
    :param aois: A dictionary where keys are AOI names and values are tuples representing
                 the bounding rectangle of each AOI in the format (x1, y1, x2, y2).
-   :type aois: dict
+   dict
-   :param fps: The frames per second of the recorded eye tracking data.
+   :param fps: The frames per second of the recorded eye tracking data. int
-   :type fps: int
-   :param fixation_threshold_sec: Minimum duration in seconds for a gaze point to be considered a fixation.
+   :param fixation_threshold_sec: Minimum duration in seconds for a gaze point to be considered a fixation. float
-   :type fixation_threshold_sec: float
-   :param distance_threshold: Maximum distance in pixels between consecutive gaze points to be considered part of the same fixation.
+   :param distance_threshold: Maximum distance in pixels between consecutive gaze points to be considered part of the same fixation. float
-   :type distance_threshold: float

    :return: A tuple containing two dictionaries: